 How to Participate

-- Submit a Declaration of Intent to Participate form at any time prior to the start of your sophomore year (thirty credits) at UW-Rock County.
-The form may be obtained from your campus Student Affairs Office.
+Submit a Declaration of Intent to Participate form at any time prior to the start of your sophomore year (thirty credits).

 - UW-Madison computes the GPA for transfer students in accordance with UW-Madison's grading practices.
-Accordingly for any UW-Rock County student who repeated a course, both grades are computed in determining the UW-Madison GPA.
-Thus, the student's UW-Rock County GPA could be different from the GPA used by UW-Madison to determine whether the minimum 2.8 GPA is met.
+Accordingly for any UW Colleges student who repeated a course, both grades are computed in determining the UW-Madison GPA.
+Thus, the student's UW College GPA could be different from the GPA used by UW-Madison to determine whether the minimum GPA is met.

 - UW-Whitewater computes grade point average for transfer admission based on current Whitewater grading policy.
 Under this policy, courses may be repeated only if the original grade is C- or lower.
 Additionally, courses may be repeated only one time; subsequent attempts of F grades will be averaged until the student has passed the course.
 Also, incomplete grades will be considered as F for purposes of determining grade point average.

-Visit UW System's Majro Mania website to learn about specific programs or majors at UW institutions.
+Visit UW System's Major Mania website to learn about specific programs or majors at UW institutions.